OathPros/COMP3/source/nav/sidebars.rst

 A sidebar list allows switching between different views.
 In GNOME, the sidebar divides the window in two, with content being shown on the opposite pane to the sidebar.

+A sidebar example can be seen in the *Flap* demo in the LibAdwaita demo app.

 When to use
 -----------